 American general resident in a British palace who has to deal with two wild daughters, blackmailers and a porno book racket.CAMILLA STERNWOOD: CANDY CLARK

-Local London gangster who speaks in a harsh whisper.
+Local London gangster who calls Marlowe 'soldier' and speaks in a harsh whisper.
 Here endeth the character description.INSPECTOR CARSON: SIR JOHN MILLS

-Very sexy bookseller who has an orgasm over a laddered stocking.JOE BRODY: EDWARD FOX
+Very sexy bookseller who tries to hold Marlowe up with a gun, gets slapped, thrown around and then has an orgasm over a laddered stocking.JOE BRODY: EDWARD FOX

 Bookmaker and Agnes’ half smart boyfriend: shot dead through a door.LASH CANINO: RICHARD BOONE